 “

-the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5 (called the “Authority” in this Act) is to maintain
+the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5 (called the Authority in this Act) is to maintain

 ”.

 (b) by deleting “person holding the appointment of Registrar of Deeds and Transfers at the time of the passing of this Act shall continue to be Registrar of the aforesaid office under this Act, and that every person appointed to the office of”.